 Resolution: Revised

-The Normalization Factor field specifies a 4-bit power-of-two normalization exponent applied to the CIR taps being reported in the CIR Taps field, i.e., the I and Q (in-phase and quadrature) tap values in the CIR Taps field are divided by two to the power of the normalization factor.
+The Normalization Factor field specifies a 4-bit unsigned integer, which represents the exponent value in the expression 2normalization factor .
+The CIR taps being reported in the CIR Taps field, i.e., the I and Q (in-phase and quadrature) tap values in the CIR Taps field are divided by.
+2normalization factor to generate the report.

 Comment Index #1242 in 15-24-0371-13-04ab-consolidated-comments_draft_1.0